MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

 ### Other ways to track and revoke your documents
-In addition to tracking your protected documents and emails on Windows computers by using Office applications, you can also use these alternatives:
+In addition to tracking your protected documents on Windows computers by using Office applications, you can also use these alternatives:

 -   **Using a web browser**: This method works for all supported devices.